jojo-138/mangahub/README.md

 ## About The Project :thought_balloon:

-Browse and search for manga, manhwa, and manhuas (Japanese, Korean, and Chinese comics, respectively) using [Manga Scrapper API](https://rapidapi.com/tigaron/api/manga-scrapper) from [RapidAPI](https://rapidapi.com/).
+Browse and search for manga, manhwa, and manhuas (Japanese, Korean, and Chinese comics, respectively) using [Manga Scrapper API v2](https://rapidapi.com/tigaron/api/manga-scrapper) from [RapidAPI](https://rapidapi.com/).
 Registered users are able to save their favorite mangas and view them all in their profile.
 Visit the back-end for this repo: [Mangahub server](https://github.com/jojo-138/mangahub-server).
 <br>
 <br>
 _Note: View [Issues](#issues) regarding [Manga Scrapper API](https://rapidapi.com/tigaron/api/manga-scrapper)._